Sprytile/SprytileDocs/docs/tutorial/tutorial-intro.md

 If you are new to Blender or 3D modeling, this tutorial will try to teach you 3D concepts relevant to using Sprytile, but is not a comprehensive guide.

-Users already familiar with Blender may wish to skip the first chapter and go straight into the [installation instructions](install.md).
+Users already familiar with Blender may wish to skip the first chapter and go straight to the [installation instructions](install.md).